Jonathanle/ecg/insights.md

 - 1 pomo - learn how to test functinos that are not files + best strategies for getting certianty with low cost.
 - 1 pomo - realized about git errors need for testing --> start with git and realize that I need to learn about managing the broken fllow from computer to learn + using the word document.

+# 2-10
+- compoleted the data structure

+# 2-11
+- TODO - LT complete the new testing fucntionn for the Dataset object